hinsonan/hinsonan.github.io/_posts/2025-9-01-the-dark-arts-binding-c-to-python.md

 }
 ```

-The beauty of this header library is we don'y have to link any special libs.
+The beauty of this header library is we don't have to link any special libs.

 `$ c++ -O3 -Wall -shared -std=c++11 -fPIC $(python3 -m pybind11 --includes) example.cpp -o example$(python3 -m pybind11 --extension-suffix)`